LunaticHacker/personal_website/content/_index.md

 draft: false
 ---

-Hi I'm LunaticHacker.
+Hi I'm Luna.
 I spend most of my time writing code or studying topics from CS, Maths and Marxist Theory

 If you are looking for my coding projects take a look at my [Github](https://github.com/LunaticHacker) else there isn't much here other than these [scribblings](/poems)